Designations Congruent with Things: Chapter 12

 “It’s hanging in the closet,” Hermann informs him, not without reservations.
 “Consider taking a shower before you put it on.”
 He eyes Newton’s hair, which is in a state of singular disarray, stiffened into unfortunate angles by dried and flaking electroconductive gel.

-“Considered, dude,” Newton replies, visibly shivering as he searches out the handle of the closet door, “and rejected.
+“Considered, dude.”
+Newton visibly shivers as he searches out the handle of the closet door.
+“Considered and rejected.
 I can’t see for crap.”

-“I’m aware of that,” Hermann replies, extremely unwilling to entertain the thought of taking Newton anywhere, but equally unwilling to leave him unsupervised while attempting to locate food and other necessary items.
+“I’m aware of that.”
+Hermann is extremely unwilling to entertain the thought of taking Newton anywhere, but equally unwilling to leave him unsupervised while attempting to locate food and other necessary items.
 Such as a toothbrush.
 For himself.
 “I’m certain this will be temporary, and it does not impede your ability to shower.”

-Newton tears open the thin sheath of plastic protecting his laundered clothing, and begins struggling with unbuttoning first the shirt on the hanger, then the one he is wearing.
+Newton tears open the thin sheath of plastic protecting his laundered clothing and struggles with unbuttoning first the shirt on the hanger, then the one he’s wearing.

 “Are you losing what vision you have?”
-Hermann snaps, shoving his laptop aside and getting to his feet.
+Hermann shoves his laptop aside and stands.

-Hermann crosses the short space between them and helps Newton pull his shirt on over decorated skin, which earns him a startle response and a, “for the love, can you not?” in return.
+Hermann crosses the short space between them and helps Newton pull his shirt over decorated skin, which earns him a startle response and a, “For the love, can you not?” in return.

 “Can you not?”
-Hermann snaps, stepping laterally and straightening seams before starting on the buttons.
+Hermann straightens seams before starting on the buttons.

-“Um, no,” Newton admits, leaning against the closet and deciding to cede the buttoning work to Hermann.
+“Um, no,” Newton admits, leaning against the closet and ceding the buttoning work to Hermann.
 “I cannot not.
 And you can’t either.
 Maybe previously you could have notted, but we have EPIC Rapport now, game over, now we both can’t not.
 Neither of us is able to not?
 It’s a bad situation.”

 “Stop fruitlessly requesting it then,” Hermann suggests.